 LinkedIn

-JUNIOR OPERATIONS FELLOW FROM THE BRONX, NEW YORK; UNDECLARED MAJOR, PROBABLY PSYCHOLOGY
+SENIOR OPERATIONS FELLOW FROM THE BRONX, NEW YORK; PSYCHOLOGY MAJOR

 Pronouns: She/Her/Hers

 When I was choosing a college, I decided to attend Conn because of my school counselor’s recommendation that it would be a perfect fit for my personality.
-I’m currently a member of the Conn Christian Fellowship, the Student Government Association (SGA), and the Women of Color Collective (WOCC).
-I also serve as the house senator for Morrison.
-I’m looking forward to playing different sports along with other students during my spare time.
+I’m currently the President of the Conn Christian Fellowship, and I also serve as a Resident Coordinator.
 My passions include dancing, creative writing, communicating with others, and babysitting.
-Since I’m a first-year student, I have not declared my major yet.
-My hope, however, is to major in Psychology.
-I also plan on studying abroad and giving back to my community as much as I can.

 JUNIOR OPERATIONS FELLOW FROM WATERVILLE, MAINE; UNDECLARED MAJOR